Welcome to Paws A While

-Stacey, now 10 years old and is slightly OCD so she has to do things in a certain way otherwise she can’t settle for the rest of day, for example she has to patrol the garden at every opportunity and spend at least five minutes looking out of the gate!
-Her recent pastime is staring at herself in the mirror, whether she recognises herself or thinks it’s another greyhound, I don’t know.
+Stacey was slightly OCD so she has to do things in a certain way otherwise she can’t settle for the rest of day, for example she has to patrol the garden at every opportunity and spend at least five minutes looking out of the gate!
+She also spent a great deal of time staring at herself in the mirror, whether she recognised herself or thought it was another greyhound, I don’t know.

-Her manners have improved over the time we have had her and she has certainly turned out to be a real character with her little qwerks.
+Her manners improved over time and she turned out to be a real character with all her little qwerks.

 Despite popular misconceptions greyhounds are gentle and adaptable making them ideal family pets.
 Lazy couch potatoes needing only two twenty minute walks a day.
 When homed responsibly they can live with other pets.